Practical AI setup for brokers

 Broker action: Decide whether the starter earned another workflow.

-Workbench action: Propose the next scoped service only where the first workflow proved useful.
+Ouroboros action: Propose the next scoped service only where the first workflow proved useful.

 Deliverable: A path into CIM support, redaction, recasting, transcripts, lead research, dashboards, or team rollout.